Professional Reviews

 There are also several features that advanced users will appreciate.
 For example, Kaspersky includes port access detection (which works quite well), lets you modify individual packet rules, and change permissions on connections such as DNS over TCP or DNS over UDP.

-Honestly, I only have a couple of complaints about Kaspersky’s firewall.
-Firstly, I found the interface to be quite clunky.
-For example, you can access some features (like the packet rules) from the firewall menu, but other features (such as the port access detection) are hidden away in the network settings menu.
-Similarly, the network monitor is hidden away in the Security menu.
-I much prefer how Norton keeps all of its firewall and network settings in one place.
-I was also disappointed that the Mac version of Kaspersky only includes a network attack blocker.
+Kaspersky’s firewall interface is clunky, with some features (like the packet rules) in the firewall menu but others (such as the port access detection) hidden in network settings.
+In contrast, Norton has all its firewall and network settings in one place.
+It was also disappointing that the Mac version of Kaspersky only includes a network attack blocker.
 Intego for Mac comes with a feature-rich firewall that works really well.

-That said, Kaspersky’s firewall is a great way to prevent network intrusions on a Windows-based PC.
-It blocked the majority of samples I tested against it and worked out of the box.
+Having said that, Kaspersky’s firewall is still good at preventing network intrusions on a Windows-based PC.
+It effectively blocked the majority of the samples I tested against it and required no additional configuration.

 Kaspersky has several PC cleanup tools, including: